Based on research by Amit Pazgal

 No specific laws in the U.S. ban this practice outright, however.
 As a result, in recent years, retailers are increasingly taking advantage of potentially cheaper prices abroad, personally importing or using third parties to buy original goods not meant for direct sale in the United States – and then selling them here for less.
 Alibaba, China’s most extensive online shopping site, offers its hundreds of millions of shoppers a large array of gray market goods to peruse.

-But is grey market commerce always destructive?
+But is gray market commerce always destructive?
 Rice Business Professor Amit Pazgal joined then-Rice Business Ph.D. student Xueying Liu (now an assistant professor at Nankai University) to explore scenarios in which gray markets could be good for both manufacturers and retailers.
 Testing the theory in recent research, Pazgal and Liu found that there are indeed situations in which both manufacturers and retailers can profit thanks to gray markets, while the associated product also improves in quality.

 To reach these conclusions, the researchers started by recruiting 118 participants between the ages of 25 and 45 to complete a gray market product survey.
 They found the majority had no problem buying gray market goods.
 Only 3% of consumers wouldn’t consider buying cosmetics from a gray marketer, while 6-7% wouldn’t buy electronics.
 Despite this, more than 90% of participants who were willing to buy required a price discount of 20-30%, showing the goods were seen as slightly inferior.